Chiropractic Foundation Year

 Final year chiropractic students spend 13 months working under professional supervision in the outpatient clinic at the Welsh Institute of Chiropractic, managing the care of a wide range of patients.
 The student clinicians have access to state-of-the-art diagnostic modalities including DXA scans, musculoskeletal ultrasound, X-ray services and MRI.

-Students are also placed with University sports teams, under supervision, during competitions and this includes external events ranging from triathlons, cycle events, tennis tournaments and professional rugby.
+Students also have the opportunity to work with University sports teams as well provide care at external events ranging from triathlons, cycle events, tennis tournaments and professional rugby.
 All placement opportunities provide an enhanced student experience to prepare the student clinicians for graduate positions.

-* Evidence of observation of a minimum 3 hours of a chiropractor in clinical practice and a statement of health is required.
+* Evidence of observation of a minimum three hours of a chiropractor in clinical practice.

 * An IELTS (or equivalent) minimum average score of 6.0 is required for non-UK applicants.

 We look for a high level of motivation and evidence of a significant level of proficiency in both numeracy and literacy.
 Those students without any formal qualifications should contact the University of South Wales directly.
 All applications are considered on an individual basis.